Logan Center for the Arts Young Critics Program Overview

 Program benefits include:

-- Daytime in-class workshops led by teaching artists and professional arts critics geared towards increasing students’ ability to view and critique art across disciplines.
+- Three virtual class visits led by teaching artists geared towards increasing students’ ability to view and critique art across disciplines.

-- Targeted instruction helps students develop and express their critical responses.
+- Targeted instruction and critique helps students develop and express their critical responses.
 This unique approach to writing prompts intellectual growth and investment.